Avaiga/taipy-doc/docs/tutorials/complete_applications/complete_application/step_04/step_04.md

 When the user clicks the "Save" button, this function gets activated.
 It receives the page's state as input, converts the date format to the correct one, adjusts the scenario parameters accordingly, and then informs the user with a success message.

+- **Submission Status Change**

+The `submission_change` function is designed to handle feedback when a scenario submission completes.
+It takes in the current state, the submitted object, and details regarding the submission.
+If the submission is successful ('*COMPLETED*'), it sends a success notification to the user and triggers an update on the *scenario* object.
+In the event of a failure, it provides an error notification, alerting the user that something went wrong.

 - **On Change Function**: